 familiar with the Park Rangers working there.
 On occasions, I would make some small talk, and random conversations with them and all their talk always lead to weird apparitions and random doors slamming seemingly without anybody present.

 Now, these Rangers do live there.
 They live in one of the abandoned historic houses and are there well past when the sun goes down and when the park closes.
 Maybe, these Rangers have been perusing the peyote cactuses native in the area.
 Maybe they have been eating the wrong kind of mushrooms.
-Whatever they have been doing or not doing to see these weird apparitions, these are not just any tall-tales being made up.
-It is authentic to them.
+Peyote cactus perhaps?
+Or maybe they’re celebrating California’s legalization of Cannabis.
+Who knows?
+Whatever the case, these weird apparitions, are not just any tall-tales being made up.
+To them is authentic.
+As real as you and I.

 Historically, many people died in Bodie.
 They die from being shot, drinking too much, whoring too much, from the harsh elements, from diseases, from the god-awful outhouse latrines, and whatever hell everyone else had to endure before the invention of the smartphone.